How to Get Scholarship to Study Abroad from Bangladesh

 Government Scholarships

-University-Specific Scholarships
+University Scholarships

 Subject-Specific Scholarships

-Eligibility Requirements for Bangladeshi Students
+Eligibility Requirements

-Academic Results
+Academic Record

-For undergraduate scholarships after HSC, universities may check SSC and HSC results, subject grades, and sometimes standardised tests.
+For undergraduate scholarships after HSC, universities may check SSC and HSC results, subject grades and sometimes standardised tests.

 For master’s scholarships, your bachelor’s CGPA matters.
-For PhD scholarships, your research background, thesis, publications, and supervisor fit become more important.
+For PhD scholarships, your research background, thesis, publications and supervisor fit become more important.

 English Language Requirement

-Most scholarships ask for IELTS, TOEFL, PTE, Duolingo, or proof that your previous education was in English.
+Most scholarships ask for IELTS, TOEFL, PTE, Duolingo or proof that your previous education was in English.

 Leadership and Community Work

-Chevening, Commonwealth, Australia Awards, and many development-focused scholarships look for leadership.
-That does not mean you must be a famous activist.
+Chevening, Commonwealth, Australia Awards and many development-focused scholarships care about leadership.

 Maybe you led a university club.
 Maybe you taught students in your village.
-Maybe you organised a blood donation campaign or worked on a climate awareness project.
+Maybe you organised a blood donation campaign.
+Small work can become strong evidence when you explain the impact clearly.

 Work Experience